swcarpentry/git-novice/07-github.md

 > ## GitHub Timestamp {.challenge}
 >
-> Create a repository on GitHub,
+> Create a remote repository on GitHub.
-> clone it,
-> add a file,
+> Push the contents of your local repository to the remote.
-> push those changes to GitHub,
+> Make changes to your local repository and push these changes.
-> and then look at the [timestamp](reference.html#timestamp) of the change on GitHub.
+> Look at the [timestamp](reference.html#timestamp) of the change on GitHub.
 > How does GitHub record times, and why?